PLEASE CLICK ON IMAGE TO READ ARTICLE!

 That commitment extends to the audition process, says Cole.
 "I strive to talk to the actors as a human being and to make a connection with that individual who has the most humanity and the most willingness to risk," she says.

 She also believes the rehearsal room should be a collaborative place - but it is definitely a place for work.
-"I don't make rules, that not who I am," she says.
+"I don't make rules, that's not who I am," she says.
 "The other day I was giving notes and someone was using an electronic device.
 I asked the simple question are you writing notes or are you texting someone?
 They quietly put the device away and I got my answer.
 In the immediacy of how I choose to handle that, the individual realized how disrespectful it was to be doing that.
 It was empowering because I know I got my point across in what I hope was a kind way."

-Her commitment to theater does not stop on the stage.
+Her commitment to the theater does not stop on the stage.
 She has teaching positions at Emerson College's Los Angeles Annex, UCLA's Musical Theatre Camp, and ARTreach in Los Angeles, and she believes that the arts create better human beings "We are all responsible for creating a new canvas in our community.
 And this cannot be driven by the money, it has to be driven by the art," she says.

 When asked about what sort of legacy she would like to leave behind, Cole doesn't hesitate.
 "I don't want to sound like a pompous ass, but I have absolutely no fears about creating," she says.
 "I speak with my heart, I am happy in the world.
 I love myself in that world.
 I feel comfortable.
 My biggest goal is to inspire and nurture people so they are in turn inspired because if you inspire someone it is that connection that will continue long after."